cfengine/documentation/reference/functions/peers.markdown

 **Return type**: `slist`

-**Description**: Returns a list of peers from the partition to which the current host belongs, excluding the current host.
+**Description:** Returns a list of peers from the partition to which the current host belongs, excluding the current host.

 This function returns a list of hostnames that may be considered peers